BertrandPrince/Ethiopian-Visitors/README.md

-# Ethopian Tourist Guide in React & Redux + Django
+# Ethopian Visitors in React & Redux + Django

 ```
-Ethopian Tourist Guide, with a frontend built in React & Redux and a backend built in Django API.
+Ethopian Visitors, with a frontend built in React & Redux and a backend built in Django API.
 ```

 ## Live Demo